truera/trulens/trulens_eval/DEPRECATION.md

 - Class `FeedbackCall` has new attribute `meta` for storing additional feedback results.
 The value will be set to an empty dict if loaded from an older database that does not have this attribute.

+- Class `FeedbackCall` has new attribute `meta` for storing additional feedback

 ## Changes in 0.4.0

 ### Backwards compatible